CharleneMcKeown/DevOps-and-Containers/README.md

 > To understand a bit more about Kubernetes, we really recommend [this video](https://www.youtube.com/watch?v=4ht22ReBjno) - it's an illustrated guide to Kubernetes and does an amazing job of distilling some advanced concepts into a short video guide.

-Here's a very basic glossary of some key Kubernetes terms/concepts you'll come across in the lab, but don't worry about understanding them too much in detail at this stage as that's out of scope of this lab.
+Here is a very basic glossary of some key Kubernetes terms/concepts you'll come across in the lab, but don't worry about understanding them too much in detail at this stage as that's out of scope of this lab.

-1. **Node** — These are physical machines (servers) that perform the requested or assigned tasks and host the containers.
+1. **Node** — These are virtual machines (servers) that perform the requested or assigned tasks and host the containers.
 1. **Cluster** - A collection of nodes that Kubernetes uses to spread containers across, meaning that if one node goes down, an application can still stay up and running using containers that have been copied to another healthy node.
 1. **Pod** — A group of one or more containers deployed to a single node (physical machine/server).
 All containers in a pod share basic networking resources (IP address etc.).
 This ensures you can move containers around to different nodes in the cluster more easily.
 1. **Service** — Think of this as the gateway to your application for the outside world.
 When you create a Kubernetes service, it will take incoming requests (for example visitors to your website) and direct them to the pods containing your application — no matter where they've moved to in the cluster.
 1. **Container Registry** - while not a specific Kubernetes term, this is a key concept for working with containers in general.
 A container registry is essentially a repository for your application images, and is what Docker/Kubernetes pull from to create a container that runs your application.
 We will be using Azure Container Registry to host our app images, and then we'll be pointing Azure DevOps towards it to pull our application images from for deployment.

-The Azure Kubernetes Service, which we'll call AKS for short, is pretty much what it sounds like - it is a deployment of Kubernetes that's hosted in Azure as a first party service, which features lots of other clever bells and whistles over a standard local Kubernetes deployment that make running clusters easier for customers.
+The Azure Kubernetes Service, which we'll call AKS for short, is pretty much what it sounds like - it is a deployment of Kubernetes that is hosted in Azure as a first party service, which features lots of other clever bells and whistles over a standard local Kubernetes deployment that make running clusters easier for customers.
 We'll avoid going into too much detail here for now.

 ## What is Azure DevOps?

-Azure DevOps (previously Visual Studio Team Services / VSTS) is Microsoft's answer to DevOps, and is essentially a cloud service for collaborating on code development, from writing the first lines of code through to building it, testing it and deploying it to production.
+Azure DevOps provides developer services to help teams plan their work, collaborate on code, build, test and deploy applications using these rich services.

 <img src="screenshots\Azure_DevOps.png" alt="Azure DevOps" width=600px />

-This consists of the following components:
+This consists of the following services:

-1. Git repositories for source control of your code
+1. Azure Repos - Git or TFVC repositories for source control of your code
-1. Build and release management to support continuous integration and delivery of your apps
+2. Azure Pipelines - Build and release management to support continuous integration and delivery of your apps
-1. Agile tools to support planning and tracking your work, code defects, and issues using Kanban and Scrum methods
+3. Azure Boards - Agile tools to support planning and tracking your work, code defects, and issues using Kanban and Scrum methods
-1. A variety of tools to test your apps, including manual/exploratory testing, load testing, and continuous testing
+4. Azure Test Plans - A variety of tools to test your apps, including manual/exploratory testing, load testing, and continuous testing
-1. Highly customisable dashboards for sharing progress and trends
+5. Azure Artifacts - Share packages from public and private sources and integrate into CI/CD pipelines
-1. Built-in wiki for sharing information with your team
+6. Highly customisable dashboards for sharing progress and trends
-1. In addition, the Azure DevOps ecosystem provides support for adding extensions, integrating with other popular services, such as: Campfire, Slack, Trello, UserVoice, and more, and developing your own custom extensions
+7. Built-in wiki for sharing information with your team

-So in summary it's a one-stop shop that makes implementing DevOps processes much easier for customers, but also allows them to plug in any other preferred third-party tools and services they may already be using in place of the included tools if they so wish.
+8. In addition, the Azure DevOps ecosystem provides support for adding extensions, integrating with other popular services, such as: Campfire, Slack, Trello, UserVoice, and more, and developing your own custom extensions

-> Please note: some screenshots in this lab were taken when Azure DevOps was still labelled as VSTS
+So in summary it's a one-stop shop that makes implementing DevOps processes much easier for developers, but also allows them to plug in any other preferred third-party tools and services they may already be using in place of the included tools if they so wish.

 ## In this lab, you will:

 1. Create a Kubernetes cluster in Azure using the Azure Kubernetes Service (AKS)
-1. Create a project in Azure DevOps
+2. Create a project in Azure DevOps
-1. Set up a Continuous Integration and Continuous Delivery pipeline in Azure DevOps to deploy a demo website to AKS
+3. Set up a Continuous Integration and Continuous Delivery pipeline in Azure DevOps to deploy a demo website to AKS
-1. Pull the demo website code locally and make some changes
+4. Pull the demo website code locally and make some changes
-1. Use your new pipeline to push these changes directly to your demo website in AKS and view the results
+5. Use your new pipeline to push these changes directly to your demo website in AKS and view the results

 Once we're done, you'll end up with an architecture looking similar to this (except **you're** the engineer!):